🏰

 Key Facts

-• 1994 International Wine and Spirit Competition (London) Avery Trophy for Best Chardonnay Worldwide for 1992 Mission Hill Grand Reserve Chardonnay; first major international competition win by a Canadian wine; the catalytic credibility moment for BC premium identity
+• 1994 IWSC Avery Trophy for Best Chardonnay Worldwide awarded to 1992 Mission Hill Grand Reserve Chardonnay crafted by New Zealand winemaker John Simes (recruited 1992 from Montana Wines in Marlborough); first major international competition win by a Canadian wine

-• Tom Kundig of Olson Kundig Architects (Seattle) commissioned 1996 to rebuild estate as 120,000-square-foot complex; 85-foot belltower above central courtyard; underground caves and amphitheatre; New York Times called it 'the Versailles of the Valley'; architecturally one of the most significant New World wineries
+• Tom Kundig of Seattle's Olson Kundig Architects commissioned 1996 to rebuild the estate as a 120,000-square-foot complex; 85-foot belltower above central courtyard, underground caves, 360-seat outdoor amphitheatre; New York Times called it 'the Versailles of the Valley'

-• Mark Anthony Group portfolio under Anthony von Mandl: Mission Hill (West Kelowna), CedarCreek Estate Winery (Kelowna), CheckMate Artisanal Winery (Oliver, opened 2014), Martin's Lane Winery (East Kelowna, opened 2016, gravity-fed Pinot specialist), Road 13 Vineyards (Oliver), Liquidity Wines (Okanagan Falls)
+• Mark Anthony Group portfolio under Anthony von Mandl: Mission Hill, CedarCreek Estate Winery, CheckMate Artisanal Winery, Martin's Lane Winery (gravity-fed Pinot Noir specialist in East Kelowna), Road 13 Vineyards (Oliver), Liquidity Wines (Okanagan Falls); broader brands include White Claw, Mike's Hard Lemonade, Bearface Whisky

 🏛️The 1981 von Mandl Purchase and the BC Pull-and-Replant Era

-Anthony von Mandl arrived in BC in the early 1970s as a young wine importer; he founded the Mark Anthony Group in 1972 as a Vancouver-based wine and spirits import business.
-By 1981, after the Canadian wine industry's collapse following the late-1970s federal regulatory changes, the original Mission Hill Winery (founded 1966 in West Kelowna) was bankrupt and abandoned.
-Von Mandl purchased the property and immediately began the long rebuild that has defined his career: replanting the estate vineyards with vinifera (replacing the older native and hybrid plantings that had been characteristic of pre-Free-Trade BC), upgrading the winery facilities, and recruiting international winemaking talent.
-Von Mandl's purchase coincided with the broader BC pull-and-replant program triggered by the 1988 Canada-US Free Trade Agreement.
-The Agreement removed tariff protection for Canadian wine and forced a coordinated transition from Labrusca and hybrid plantings to vinifera; approximately two-thirds of BC vineyards were uprooted and replanted to vinifera by the early 1990s.
+Anthony von Mandl arrived in BC as a young wine importer in the early 1970s and founded the Mark Anthony Group in Vancouver in 1972 as a wine and spirits import business.
+By 1981 the original Mission Hill foundation (established 1966) had passed through several owners and was operating as Uncle Ben's Gourmet Wines under Ben Ginter, a Prince George brewer with limited wine credibility.
+Von Mandl purchased the property from Ginter in 1981, inheriting rundown sheds, dirt floors, and a few barrels, and began the long rebuild that has defined his career: replanting the estate vineyards with vinifera (replacing the older hybrid and Labrusca plantings characteristic of pre-Free-Trade BC), upgrading the winery facilities, and recruiting international winemaking talent.
+The 1981 purchase coincided with the broader BC pull-and-replant program triggered later that decade by the 1988 Canada-US Free Trade Agreement.
+The agreement removed tariff protection for Canadian wine and forced a coordinated transition from Labrusca and hybrid plantings to vinifera; approximately two-thirds of BC vineyards were uprooted and replanted to vinifera by the early 1990s.
 The 1990 founding of the BC VQA framework provided the quality-tier identity needed to justify the replant capital and create a premium-tier marketing position for the new BC wine industry.
-Von Mandl positioned Mission Hill at the front of this transition, recruiting New Zealand winemaker John Simes (who had been at Montana Wines in Marlborough) to lead the Mission Hill winemaking team beginning 1992.
-Simes's role at Mission Hill produced the 1992 Mission Hill Grand Reserve Chardonnay that won the 1994 IWSC Avery Trophy and the credibility moment that anchored Mission Hill's identity and supported the broader BC premium ascent.
+Von Mandl positioned Mission Hill at the front of this transition, recruiting New Zealand winemaker John Simes in 1992.
+Simes had spent the previous 14 years at Montana Wines in Marlborough (where he was central to the Marlborough Sauvignon Blanc and Chardonnay programs that established New Zealand's international wine reputation) and brought cool-climate winemaking expertise that translated directly to the Okanagan's continental climate.
+His arrival produced the 1992 Mission Hill Grand Reserve Chardonnay that won the 1994 IWSC Avery Trophy and the credibility moment that anchored Mission Hill's identity.

-• Anthony von Mandl founded Mark Anthony Group 1972 as Vancouver wine and spirits import business; purchased abandoned Mission Hill property 1981 to begin long rebuild
+• Anthony von Mandl founded Mark Anthony Group 1972 as Vancouver wine and spirits import business; purchased Mission Hill in 1981 from Ben Ginter (then operating as Uncle Ben's Gourmet Wines)

-• 1988 Canada-US Free Trade Agreement removed tariff protection; triggered BC pull-and-replant from Labrusca and hybrid to vinifera; ~two-thirds of vineyards replanted by early 1990s
+• 1988 Canada-US Free Trade Agreement removed tariff protection; triggered BC pull-and-replant from Labrusca and hybrid to vinifera; approximately two-thirds of vineyards replanted by early 1990s

 🏆The 1994 IWSC Avery Trophy and the Credibility Moment

-• 1994 IWSC Avery Trophy for Best Chardonnay Worldwide for 1992 Mission Hill Grand Reserve Chardonnay; first major international competition win by a Canadian wine
+• 1994 IWSC Avery Trophy for Best Chardonnay Worldwide for 1992 Mission Hill Grand Reserve Chardonnay (winemaker John Simes); first major international competition win by a Canadian wine

-• Reframed international perception of Canadian wine; established BC as serious premium region in international markets; an award typically held by Burgundian or premier New World (California, Australia) producers
+• Reframed international perception of Canadian wine; established BC as serious premium region; an award typically held by Burgundian or premier New World (California, Australia) producers

-• Triggered cascade: national distribution and export interest for Mission Hill Reserve and Grand Reserve wines; halo effect across broader BC industry; reinvestment in Olson Kundig commission
+• Cascade of consequences: national distribution and export interest for Reserve and Grand Reserve wines; halo effect across BC industry; reinvestment in Olson Kundig commission

 Thanks for reading.
 No ads on the app.Open the Wine with Seth App →